 … and troubles all will disappear.

-In this exchange between Gomez and Fester in the Addams Family Musical, the two characters are trying to talk a third character through his discomfort with love.
+In this exchange between Gomez and Fester in the Addams Family Musical, the two characters are trying to talk a third character through his discomfort with love, and it is a reminder to me that when you focus your fear, you will not be overcome by amorphous anxiety.

 One of the biggest challenges of working on a project the size and complexity of my current state fair project is keeping focus and staying motivated.
 There is plenty of room for fear and doubt, but learning to ignore those thoughts is an important component of working on a long-term project.